-The following items were put on the Regular Agenda by the Council members for consideration on October 16, 2023:
+The following items were put on the Regular Agenda by the Council members for consideration on September 18, 2023:

 - 7. Regular Agenda on October 16, 2023 - A. Consideration of Amendments to City Ordinances Chapter 54, Article 1: - Section 54-12.
 Soliciting and Begging - Section 54-16.
 Camping on Public and Private Property - Section 54-17.
 Urinating and Defecating on Public Property - B. Consideration of Replacement of Article II.
 Noise Ordinance - 8.
-Committee Reports and Appointments, Mayor's Report and Appointments, City Manager's Report, City Attorney's Report on October 16, 2023 - 9.
+Committee Reports and Appointments, Mayor's Report and Appointments, City Manager's Report, City Attorney's Report on September 18, 2023 on October 16, 2023 - 9.
 Additional Items: - 7.
 I. Financial Performance Indicators Water/Sewer Assets